CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 Launch a new instance using the AMI with the software loaded and request a spot instance for the c6a.8xlarge EC2 instance

-(Note this command is commented out, as it is only an example, and the json file doesn't contain the ImageId, so it won't run)
+Note, we will be using a json file that has been preconfigured to specify the ImageId

+`cd /shared/pcluster-cmaq`

 Note, you will need to obtain a security group id from your IT administrator that allows ssh login access.
 If this is enabled by default, then you can remove the --security-group-ids launch-wizard-with-tcp-access

+Example command: note launch-wizard-with-tcp-access needs to be replaced by your security group ID, and your-pem key needs to be replaced by the name of your-pem.pem key.

-`### aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-with-tcp-access --region us-east-1 --cli-input-json file://runinstances-config.json`
+`aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-with-tcp-access --dryrun --region us-east-1 --cli-input-json file://runinstances-config.json`

+Command that works for UNC's security group and pem key:

+`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --dryrun --ebs-optimized --cpu-options CoreCount=96,ThreadsPerCore=1 --cli-input-json file://runinstances-config.hyperthread-off.json`

+Once you have verified that the command above works with the --dryrun option, rerun it without as follows.

+`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --ebs-optimized --cpu-options CoreCount=96,ThreadsPerCore=1 --cli-input-json file://runinstances-config.hyperthread-off.json`

 Example of security group inbound and outbound rules required to connect to EC2 instance via ssh.